Serious Lawyers for Serious Injuries

 What Are the Seat Belt Laws in New Mexico?

-seat belt over front seat passenger
+seat belt over the front passenger seat

 For many New Mexico drivers, wearing a seat belt is a daily ritual.
 It gets clicked into place before they even start their car.
 For others, the seat belt light will flash and beep for miles before finally deciding to buckle up.
 Unfortunately, for these people, driving becomes a game of chance, and the odds are not in their favor.